bmullan/ciab-remote-desktop/README.md

 A good thread on LXD backups that includes comments by Stephane Graber, the lead for the LXD project, [can be found here]( https://discuss.linuxcontainers.org/t/backup-the-container-and-install-it-on-another-server/463/12)

+New to CIAB v3 is the addition of the CIAB MANO (Management and Orchestration) Tool based on LXDMosaic.
+Using CIAB MANO the CIAB Admin can easily create/restore **snapshots** of any of the installed LXD containers whether they be part of CIAB itself -or- any of the CIAB Web Application containers.

 ## Important (PLEASE READ)